 What’s also worth noting is that this eco-friendly fridge keeps the original taste of the produce.
 It also has a small faucet installed in front of the unit so it acts as a water cooler/dispenser, too!

-You can make it look better by painting them colorful design.
-Painting the clay fridge was an easy way to make the fridge look its best, and there are a whole list of things that can be done to prep it for the paint job.
+You can make it look better by painting them colorful designs.
+Painting the clay fridge was an easy way to make the fridge look its best, and there is a whole list of things that can be done to prep it for the paint job.

 It’s a very low-maintenance appliance, requiring only basic cleaning every 2-3 days.

 Though the MittiCool serves as a great solution for many families in India, it is not suitable for use in other places where humidity is high.
 Also, it is not as strong and durable as a conventional refrigerator since it is made up only of baked clay.